-“It's a tremendous time to work in human resources,” says Jack McCann, PhD, faculty at Purdue University Global, “due to the changing structure of organizations in the United States and globally.
+“It's a tremendous time to work in human resources,” says Jack McCann, PhD, faculty at Purdue Global, “due to the changing structure of organizations in the United States and globally.
 The pandemic changed everything about the way we recruit, hire, and train employees.
 HR professionals are needed to help manage and evolve this new environment.”

 The U.S Bureau of Labor Statistics agrees.
 Opportunities in the field are growing*:

 - Employment of human resources specialists is projected to grow 10% from 2020 to 2030 (BLS).

 - Employment of human resources managers is projected to grow 9% from 2020 to 2030 (BLS).

 If you’re a human resources professional looking to bolster your credentials and grow your career opportunities, consider getting certified.
 An HR certification demonstrates you have the knowledge and skills to move up in your profession, and it could help you move into management.

 Two prominent HR certifications come from the Society for Human Resource Management (SHRM):

 We sat down with three faculty members from the School of Business and Information Technology at Purdue Global to learn the difference between the SHRM-CP and SHRM-SCP certifications.